itiswicked/lesson-type-experiment/README.md

 [Building React Applications with Idiomatic Redux](https://egghead.io/courses/building-react-applications-with-idiomatic-redux)

-If you follow along with these courses you may need to install aditional dependencies:
+If you follow along with these courses you may need to install additional dependencies:

 ```
 npm install --save expect